 Solvency II is a regulatory framework introduced in Europe in the period post-financial crisis of 2008.
 Solvency~II establishes the requirements to be met to exercise the insurance or reinsurance activity in Europe and aims to protect policyholders and to give stability in the financial sector of the European Union.

 One of the advantages of the Solvency~II directive is that the computation required to evaluate the Solvency Required Capital (SCR) considers the specific risks borne by the insurers in comparison to the previous rules where the need of own funds ignored, for example, part of risks embedded in the asset side of the balance sheet.
-Indeed, under Solvency II the evaluation of the SCR amounts either to use the standard formula by applying shocks to each asset class or to calculate a quantile of the conditional law of the profits and losses for variations of the initial state of the market, given a portfolio of contracts.
+In practice, there are two possible ways to calculate the SCR: the insurance company can either use the standard formula (see~\cite{EIOPA}) by applying shocks to each asset class or use an internal model to calculate a Value-at-Risk over one year.

 Today, the SCR indicator is one of the most important Key Performance Indicator used by companies to monitor the activity.
-In particular, the so-called Solvency~II ratio computed as the ratio between the ``Eligible Own Fund'' (EOF) and the SCR measures the solvency capacity of the insurers and it is followed by analysts to evaluate them in financial markets.
+In particular, the so-called Solvency~II ratio computed as the ratio between the ``Eligible Own Fund'' and the SCR measures the solvency capacity of the insurers and it is followed by analysts to evaluate them in financial markets.
 Nevertheless, it is important to remark that the SCR corresponds to the amount of required capital in a 1 year horizon.
-Then, at time $t$ to have an idea of the total amount of required capital during the life of a product or over the duration of the business, it is not only necessary to compute the $SCR_t$ but also to estimate the SCR in future dates ($SCR_{t+1}$, $SCR_{t+2}$, etc).
+Then, to have an idea of the total amount of required capital during the life of a product or over the duration of the business, it is not only necessary to compute the current SCR value but also to estimate the SCR at future dates.